madgal/Database_for_qm_results/README.md

 			format_data.py will be added to DMC directories plot_OptProg.py will be added to Optimization directories

+		Additionally:
+			unpackXML.py will go through the optimization and dmc files to pull out the necessary parameters for later runs recreateXML.py goes through the database and pulls the necessary information to set up a qmc calculation if the data does not yet exist it will set up a bare bones calculation for the user

 	Note that if NDET is not specified then the quantum package default of 10000 is used.